Twenkid/Theory-of-Universe-and-Mind/README.md

 * Jeff Hawkins' "On intelligence"/Memory-prediction framework (founder of Palm, Redwood Center for Theoretical Neuroscience and Numenta)
 * Karl Friston's "Free Energy Principle"/"Active Inference" (University College London, Cambridge, Fellow of the Royal Society of London)<br>
 "KARL FRISTON - INTELLIGENCE 3.0", Machine Learning Street Talk, 11.3.2023, https://youtu.be/V_VXOdf1NMw
-Active Inference: The Free Energy Principle in Mind, Brain, and Behavior By Thomas Parr, Giovanni Pezzulo, Karl J. Friston, 2022: https://direct.mit.edu/books/oa-monograph/5299/Active-InferenceThe-Free-Energy-Principle-in-Mind
+- Active Inference: The Free Energy Principle in Mind, Brain, and Behavior By Thomas Parr, Giovanni Pezzulo, Karl J. Friston, 2022: https://direct.mit.edu/books/oa-monograph/5299/Active-InferenceThe-Free-Energy-Principle-in-Mind
+- "Whatever next?
+Predictive brains, situated agents, and the future of cognitive science", Published online by Cambridge University Press: 10 May 2013, Andy Clark: https://www.cambridge.org/core/journals/behavioral-and-brain-sciences/article/whatever-next-predictive-brains-situated-agents-and-the-future-of-cognitive-science/33542C736E17E3D1D44E8D03BE5F4CD9
+- "MAXWELL RAMSTEAD - The Physics of Survival" @ MLST, https://www.youtube.com/watch?v=8qb28P7ksyE, 16.7.2023

 * Joscha Bach's discussions on Universe and Mind in podcasts up to now, 2022-2023 - in many aspects, except some aspects and details about circular word plays about "existence" and "real"-ness, are almost identical to the ones and the reasoning expressed bellow, 20 years earlier.
 More elaborate comparisons and discussion in the book "The Prophets of the Thinking Machines: Artificial General Intelligence and Transhumanism: History, Theory and Pioneers" and in other articles.
 (MIT & Harvard, Humboldt University, Intel)
 * Michael Levin's "Scale-Free Cognition" framework,  “Technological Approach to Mind Everywhere (TAME): an experimentally- grounded framework for understanding diverse bodies and minds" (2022), Cognitive lightcone" ...
 See also #1.
 (Tufts University)